 Abbie Richards, Alaina Wood and Carissa Cabrera are members of EcoTok, a collaboration of environmental content creators.
-Here, they explain why trustworthy climate communicators are essential right now, as oversimplified content about the climate crisis continues to circulate, exacerbating vulnerable viewers’ anxieties about the planet.
+In the wake of the latest IPCC report, they explain why trustworthy climate communicators are essential as oversimplified content about the climate crisis continues to circulate, exacerbating vulnerable viewers’ anxieties about the planet.

 As other news outlets published stories on the leaked report, the headlines and their corresponding images became increasingly sensationalist.
 A PBS headline read: “The worst is yet to come” and Earth911 said that “the leaked IPCC report spells out disaster.”